 With secondary glaucoma the trabecular meshwork becomes blocked.
 Various types of debris or scar tissue may cover the meshwork.

-Arkansas Acupuncture Center’s acupuncture treatment, called micro acupuncture for glaucoma and other vision disorders helps patients by restoring normal blood flow to the retina and optic nerve so that the eye can begin to heal.
+Arkansas Acupuncture Center uses a unique form of acupuncture called microacupuncture.
+Microacupuncture treats vision loss caused by glaucoma and other vision disorders.
+The treatment helps restore normal blood flow to the retina and optic nerve so that the eye can begin to heal from the damage caused by the disease .
 Healing allows for more normal cellular repair, or cell regeneration.
-It will not necessarily reduce pressure so it is essential for patients to continue with their conventional treatment regimen for maintaining normal pressure in the eye.
+The microacupuncture treatment will not necessarily reduce pressure so it is essential for patients to continue with their conventional treatment regimen for maintaining normal pressure in the eye.
 The conventional treatment consists of prescription eye drops or oral medication to control pressure.
-The acupuncture treatments, or microacupuncture, we perform her at the Arkansas Acupuncture Center for glaucoma are similar to the acupuncture treatments for macular degeneration, as well as the acupuncture for retinitis pigmentosa.
-About a third of the patients coming to the Arkansas Aupuncture Center for eye diseases are receiving acupuncture for glaucoma.
+Thetreatments we perform at the Arkansas Acupuncture Center for glaucoma are similar to the treatment for macular degeneration and retinitis pigmentosa.
+About a third of the patients coming to the Arkansas Aupuncture Center for eye diseases are receiving microacupuncture for glaucoma.